Search ideas, news and case studies

 - Register the company name: every company must have a unique name — so be wary of choosing a name that’s too similar to a competitor’s business trading name.
 Use a tool like this to search for company names and check that what you are choosing is not already in use.

 - Register a UK office address: the address you choose must be a physical address in the UK and must be in the same country which your company is registered in.
 This means that, for example, a company registered in England must have a registered office address in England.
 It is allowable to use a PO Box but you must still include a physical address and postcode.
 The company address will be publicly available on the online register.
+We can provide you with a registered office address, along with mail forwarding.

 - Register a director: there must be at least one person over 16 responsible for running the company — they do not have to be a UK resident.